 Every once in a while, you come across the easiest wow-factor cake and you wonder why you’ve never tried to make it before!
 That’s how I felt about the chocolate candy box cake that I’d been seeing on Instagram for a while now.

 I’ve heard this cake called: ‘chocolate candy box cake’, ‘candy box cake’, or ‘Kit Kat cake’ – the latter because of the border around it.
 It’s basically a chocolate cake that has a bunch of candy on top.
 It has a border made of Kit Kat or other chocolate finger treats or pirouline wafers.
 You can make it in the shape of a circle or a rectangle and you can put only chocolate on it or a mix of candy and chocolate.
-Once you’re done, wrap a ribbon around the cake, and you’re done.
+Once you’re done, wrap a ribbon around the cake, and, voila, you have a beautiful cake!

 I did some online searches and watched a few YouTube videos for tips on how to make the cake.
-There’s lots of inspiration out there, so have a look.
+There’s lots of inspiration out there.

 Here are the 5 easy steps I took for making my daughter a chocolate candy box cake for her 18th birthday.
 You can also read my last post on throwing a surprise 18th birthday party, where we served this cake.